metabase/metabase/docs/data-modeling/field-types.md

 ### Fields types in models

 You can set field types for models, which helps Metabase understand how to work with data in models built using SQL.
-You can configure fields to [surface individual records in search](./models.md#surface-individual-records-in-search-by-matching-against-this-column).
+You can also configure text fields in models to [surface individual records in search](./models.md#surface-individual-records-in-search-by-matching-against-this-column).

 ### X-rays